mjhasbach/github-star/readme.md

 # github-star

-Star, unstar, or check if you starred a repository or all of your NPM / Bower / etc. dependencies on GitHub
+Star, unstar, or check if you starred a repository or the repositories associated with NPM and Bower package file dependencies on GitHub

 ## CLI